 2) Laptops don't like to be treated roughly.
 There are many sensitive electronic components that can fail if this happens.
 Please make sure the laptop does not get dropped, fall off a table, or banged around.

-3) Shut your laptop off when you are not using it.
+3) Shut your laptop off when you are not using it by using the shut down option from the main menu.
+Please do not just hold down the on/off button.
 This is good for both the hardware, and the software.

 4) Backup your data frequently.
 Some ways to backup your files: a) copy your files to a USB memory stick, b) email the file to yourself, c) copy the file to another computer (a friend). d) store your work on a “cloud” based remote location like Dropbox, Google Docs, or Box.

 The Ubuntu operating system is a stable and dynamic Linux distribution that is an Open Source platform.
 A great deal of online documentation is maintained by those who contributed to the project.
 Laptop Upcycle provides links to the resources that can help you solve problems, learn the interface, and get the most out of it.
 Note that Laptop Upcycle laptops generally run the most recent release of Ubuntu.
 As of this writing, that is version 16.04.01 LTS.